 The Court will also appoint a guardian for a minor child who has been orphaned or abandoned.
 In some instances, a minor child will require a guardian to oversee funds left to the child pursuant to an insurance policy or other financial instrument which names the minor child as a beneficiary.
 In such cases, Pennsylvania law precludes the appointment of a parent, so another qualified adult must be nominated to so serve.

 The attorneys at Knight & Moskow, P.C. are very familiar with the laws governing the appointment of guardians, and have extensive experience representing clients before the Orphans’ Court.
-If you have a loved one who is no longer able to care for themselves, or a minor child in need of a guardian, call our office at (610) 565-8210 to schedule a consultation.
+If you have a loved one who is no longer able to care for themselves, or a minor child in need of a guardian, contact our office to schedule a consultation.